PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 A drop-down next to the field is displayed when there are several languages installed \(disabled languages are diplayed in the drop-down\).
 It allows to choose in which language the field is displayed.
 Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic. \([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299)\)
 * **Label when out of stock \(and back order allowed\)**: If completed and product quantity is &lt;= 0, it is displayed in front-office product page and quick view, instead of the message filled in Shop parameters &gt; Product settings &gt; Label of out-of-stock products with allowed backorders.
 A drop-down next to the field is displayed when there are several languages installed \(disabled languages are diplayed in the drop-down\).
 It allows to choose in which language the field is displayed.
 Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic. \([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299)\)
 * **Availability date**: Date field.
-The date should be displayed in front-office in the product details part, no matter the availability of the product.
+The date should be displayed in front-office in the product details part (as long as it is not passed), no matter the availability of the product.

 ### Virtual product tab \[[EPIC](https://github.com/PrestaShop/PrestaShop/issues/14772)\]